-When the emaciated survivors of Andersonville returned to their homes at the end of the war, there was widespread demand in the North for the punishment of those responsible for what many claimed were deliberately planned atrocities.
+When the emaciated survivors of Andersonville returned to their homes at the war’s end, there was widespread demand in the North for the punishment of those responsible for what many claimed were deliberately planned atrocities.
 Next to the assassination of President Abraham Lincoln, the Andersonville story was the most potent weapon in the arsenal of those who wished to impose a harsh reconstruction on the former Confederate States of America.
-Most public indignation, bitterness, and anger concerning Andersonville soon focused on prison commander Henry Wirz, as General Winder had died.
+Public indignation, bitterness, and anger concerning Andersonville soon focused on prison commander Henry Wirz, as General Winder had died.
 The Northern press pictured him as a vicious sadist and used such words as “monster” and “beast” to describe him.
 He was neither, but because he spoke with a foreign accent and was the officer with whom the prisoners had the most contact, he bore the brunt of the blame for conditions at the prison.

 Though Wirz had the reputation of a “firm and rigid” disciplinarian, he was not indifferent to the prisoners’ plight.
 He tried to provide adequate shelter and obtain food and medical supplies for his charges, but governmental red tape, labor shortages, high prices, local opposition, and the general economic deterioration of the Confederacy hindered his efforts.

-Despite numerous claims to the contrary, mostly from understandably embittered former inmates, there was no conspiracy on the part of Wirz, Winder, or other Confederate officials to exterminate the Federal soldiers confined at Andersonville deliberately.
+Despite numerous claims to the contrary, mostly from understandably embittered former inmates, there was no conspiracy by Wirz, Winder, or other Confederate officials to exterminate the Federal soldiers confined at Andersonville deliberately.
 The horrors of Andersonville resulted principally from the breakdown of the Southern economy.
 Captain Henry Wirz’s conviction and subsequent execution are still debated to the present day.

 In the end, almost as many Confederates (25,976) died in Northern prison camps as the 30,218 Federals that expired in the Southern.

-The cemetery, located 300 yards north of the prison site, was established in 1864.
-The first burial took place on February 27, 1864, only three days after prisoners first arrived.
+The cemetery was established 300 yards north of the prison site in 1864.
+The first burial occurred on February 27, 1864, only three days after the prisoners arrived.
 Prisoners were buried in trenches three feet deep and between 100 and 200 feet long.